Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Abstract

 \section{Abstract}

 Numerous open-source and commercial malware detectors are available.
 However, their efficacy is threatened by new adversarial attacks, whereby malware attempts to evade detection, \eg by performing feature-space manipulation.
-In this work, we propose an explainability-guided and model-agnostic framework for measuring the efficacy of malware detectors when confronted with adversarial attacks.
-The framework introduces the concept of \textbf{Accrued Malicious Magnitude (AMM)} to identify which malware features should be manipulated to maximize the likelihood of evading detection.
+In this work, we propose an explainability-guided and model-agnostic testing framework for robustness of malware detectors when confronted with adversarial attacks.
+The framework introduces the concept of \textit{Accrued Malicious Magnitude (AMM)} to identify which malware features could be manipulated to maximize the likelihood of evading detection.
 We then use this framework to test several state-of-the-art malware detectors' ability to detect manipulated malware.
-We find that \one commercial antivirus engines \emph{are} vulnerable to AMM-guided manipulated samples; \two the ability of a manipulated malware generated using one detector to evade detection by another detector (\ie transferability) depends on the overlap of features with large AMM values between the different detectors; and \three AMM values effectively measure the importance of features and explain the ability to evade detection.
-Our findings shed light on the weaknesses of current malware detectors, as well as how they can be improved. { \thefootnote \footnote{{$^{\ast}$~The two authors contributed equally.}}}
+We find that \one commercial antivirus engines are vulnerable to AMM-guided test cases; \two the ability of a manipulated malware generated using one detector to evade detection by another detector (\ie transferability) depends on the overlap of features with large AMM values between the different detectors; and \three AMM values effectively measure the fragility of features (\ie capability of feature-space manipulation to flip the prediction results) and explain the robustness of malware detectors facing evasion attacks.
+Our findings shed light on the limitations of current malware detectors, as well as how they can be improved.